HydraHenker/renpy-build/README.md

 **Required Parameters:**

 - `sdk-version`: The version of the Ren'Py SDK to use while building.

-Will default to `7.3.2` if none is found.
+**Optional Parameters:**

 - `project-dir`: The directory where the project exists.
 Will default to `'.'` (root) if none is found.

-> :warning: If you are targeting Ren'Py v7.4.0+, you must use v1.1.2 of this action or greater.
+- `package`: The package identifier to build for.
+Will default to all packages.

 ### Outputs